per1234/EtherEventQueue/README.md

   - Type: char
 - Returns: none

-`EtherEventQueue.senderIP()` - Get the IP Address of the sender of the most recently received event.
-This function is only available if the modified Ethernet library is installed.
-- Parameter: none
-- Returns: IP Address of the sender of the most recent event.
-  - Type: IPAddress

 `EtherEventQueue.receivedEventID()` - Returns the event ID of the received event.
 This is needed for confirming receipt of queueTypeConfirm type events.
 - Parameter: none
 - Returns: Event ID of the received event.